 - 11. System of acquisition management

 - 12. Range of procurement processes

 - 13. General preconditions for consideration of written quotations or bids

 - 14. Lists of accredited prospective providers

 - 15. Petty cash purchases

 - 16. Written or verbal quotations

 - 17. Formal written price quotations

 - 18. Procedures for procuring goods or services through written or verbal quotations and formal written price quotations

 - 19. Competitive bidding process

 - 20. Process for competitive bidding

 - 21. Bid documentation for competitive bids

 - 22. Public invitation for competitive bids

 - 23. Procedure for handling, opening and recording of bids

 - 24. Negotiations with preferred bidders

 - 25. Two-stage bidding process

 - 26. Committee system for competitive bids

-27. 28.
-29. 30.
-31. 32.
-33. 34.
-35. 36.
-37. 38.
-Bid Specifications Committees Bid Evaluation Committees Bid Adjudication Committees Procurement of banking services Procurement of IT related goods or services Procurement of goods and services under contracts secured by other organs of state Procurement of goods necessitating special safety arrangements Proudly SA Campaign Appointment of consultants Deviation from and ratification of minor breaches of procurement processes Unsolicited bids Combating of abuse of supply chain management system Part 3: Logistics, Disposal, Risk and Performance Management rart of Logistics, Disposal, Mak and reformance management 39.
-40. 41.
-42. Logistics management Disposal management Risk management Performance management Part 4: Other matters 43.
-44. 45.
-46. 47.
-48. 49.
-50. 51.
-52. 53.
-54. 55.
-55. 56.
-57. 58.
-59. Prohibition on awards to persons whose tax matters are not in order Prohibition on awards to persons in the service of the state Awards to close family members of persons in the service of the state Ethical standards Inducements, rewards, gifts and favours Sponsorships Objections and complaints Resolution of disputes, objections, complaints and queries Contracts providing for compensation based on turnover Contract management Contract having budgetary implications beyond three years Increase/Extension in approved contract sum/period Right of appeal Notification of bid decisions Unsuccessful bidder debriefing Condonation of Policy contraventions Short title
+- 27. Bid Specifications Committees

+- 28. Bid Evaluation Committees

+- 29. Bid Adjudication Committees

+- 30. Procurement of banking services

+- 31. Procurement of IT related goods or services

+- 32. Procurement of goods and services under contracts secured by other organs of state

+- 33. Procurement of goods necessitating special safety arrangements

+- 34. Proudly SA Campaign

+- 35. Appointment of consultants

+- 36. Deviation from and ratification of minor breaches of procurement processes

+- 37. Unsolicited bids

+- 38. Combating of abuse of supply chain management system

+Part 3: Logistics, Disposal, Risk and Performance Management

+- 39. Logistics management

+- 40. Disposal management

+- 41. Risk management

+- 42. Performance management

+Part 4: Other matters

+- 43. Prohibition on awards to persons whose tax matters are not in order

+- 44. Prohibition on awards to persons in the service of the state

+- 45. Awards to close family members of persons in the service of the state

+- 46. Ethical standards

+- 47. Inducements, rewards, gifts and favours

+- 48. Sponsorships

+- 49. Objections and complaints

+- 50. Resolution of disputes, objections, complaints and queries

+- 51. Contracts providing for compensation based on turnover

+- 52. Contract management

+- 53. Contract having budgetary implications beyond three years

+- 54. Increase/Extension in approved contract sum/period

+- 55. Right of appeal

+- 56. Notification of bid decisions

+- 57. Unsuccessful bidder debriefing

+- 58. Condonation of Policy contraventions

+- 59. Short title